digitalrebar/doc/deployment/troubleshooting/specific-environment/run-in-aws.rst

 	sudo ./run-in-system.sh --deploy-admin=local --access=HOST --admin-ip=$IPA

-``./run-in-system`` has been known to be finicky about thi, so this may fix the issue.
-If it does not, see the sections below.
+``./run-in-system`` has been known to be finicky about this, so this may fix the issue.
+If it does not, contact support.